SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 ```

 To confirm it works lets put some react code in `main.js` and see if it bundles
 everything properly.
-First we need to install react:
+Install React and React DOM:

 ```javascript
 npm i react react-dom -S
 ```

-Using the `-S` flag is an alias for `--save`.
-Now for creating our first React
+> Using the `-S` flag is an alias for `--save`.

-component:
+Now for creating our first React component:

 ```javascript
 # src/main.js